RetroDevDaemon/msx2tools/spriter-manual.md

 -Use the arrow buttons to scroll the visible patterns up, down, left and right.<br>
 -As above, click the pattern you wish to edit.
 Only one pattern can be edited at a time.<br>
 -When exporting patterns as z80 data, **two** files will be exported - filename.z80 and filename_colors.z80.
 The _colors file must be loaded at a different area of memory, so it is exported seperately.
 Text inside of the files reminds you that the default VDP locations for pattern generator is $0000 and colors is $2000.
 The files themselves are also annotated per-row so you know which tile goes where.<br>
+-There is a toggle in the Export menu to only export Table 1 (to save space).<br>
+-When saving an M2S file, if there is no pattern data in Tables 2 and 3, the app will ask you if you would like to duplicate Table 1.
+This is mostly as an aid to prevent tedious copy and paste and make it easier to use with the Screener tool.<br>

 ### MSX2 Mode-2 Sprite Limitations